kawiraaa/pharma-sales/README.md

 ## business recommendations

 ### **2. Prioritize Diabetes Stock**
--  Never let Insulin or diabetes medicine run out.
-It brings in over half of your total money, and chronic patients need reliable refills.
+- Maintain consistent stock availability for insulin and other diabetes medications, as these products contribute a significant portion of total revenue.

 ### **3. Bulk-Buy Fast Movers**
 - Buy **Azithromycin** in larger bulks from suppliers.
 It is the most popular physical item, so lowering its cost instantly boosts profit margins.